What are the legal frameworks?

 To the reporting portal

-In Germany, the extraction of natural resources is for example regulated by the Federal Mining Act (BBergG), which replaced the old mining laws of the Federal States as well as numerous ancillary mining laws of the Federal and Federal State governments in 1982.
+In Germany, the extraction of natural resources is for example regulated by the Federal Mining Act (BBergG), which replaced the old mining law of the Federal States as well as numerous ancillary mining laws in 1982.
 The BBergG is complemented by various regulations on mining law matters.
-The Federal Ministry for Economic Affairs and Climate Protection (BMWK) is responsible for mining law within the Federal Government.
-The mining authorities of the Federal States (see figure 1 below) implement the law and are responsible for approving and supervising mining activities, depending on the mineral resources.
-For certain natural resources not covered by the BBergG, some Federal States have adopted their own regulations for these landowners’ natural resources in the so-called Excavation Law of the Federal States.
+The Federal Ministry for Economic Affairs and Energy is responsible for mining law within the Federal Government.
+The mining authorities of the Federal States (see figure 1) implement the law and are responsible for approving and supervising mining activities, depending on the mineral resources.
+For certain natural resources not covered by the BBergG, some federal states have adopted their own regulations for these landowners’ natural resources in the so-called Excavation Law of the federal states.

-With regard to their legal regulation, a distinction is made between three groups of natural resources in Germany:
+With regard to their legal regulation, a distinction is made between three groups of natural resources in Germany (see figure 2):

 • Free-to-mine natural resources are not the property of the landowner.
-The exploration and extraction of these natural resources is subject to the BBergG, requires a mining license and must be approved by the mining authorities of the Federal States in a two-stage application procedure: firstly, the granting of a mining license (concession under public law) and then the site-specific approval of the operating plan procedure.
+The exploration and extraction of these mineral resources is subject to the BBergG and requires a two-stage application procedure: in the first step, the granting of a mining licence (public-law concession) and in the second step, the site-specific approval via the operating plan procedure, in each case by the competent mining authority of the affected federal state.

 • Privately-owned natural resources are owned by the landowner and are subject to mining law (see Section 2(1) number 1 BBergG).
-The exploration and extraction of these mineral resources do not require a mining license, however they require approval (operating plan procedure) by the mining authorities of the Federal States.
+The exploration and extraction of these mineral resources do not require a mining license, however they require approval in the operating plan procedure by the competent mining authorities of the affected federal state.

 Overview of the mining authorities of the Federal States